 But I didn’t want to keep what I learned to myself.
 If I could help other writers skip a couple of my mistakes, then they could communicate their stories more effectively.
 A teacher at heart, I began to share my experiences through technology and blogging workshops at the Florida Christian Writers’ Conference.

 That’s where I met author and entrepreneur Bethany Jett.
 Bethany saw my heart for helping writers share their stories and proposed I create training videos on her website to teach some basics.

 Like me, maybe your writing journey hasn’t taken a traditional path.
 That’s okay.
 The path I’d recommend would look something like the flowchart below, but regardless of the order, the components still work together.
 Let’s look at each one, and then I’ll come back to Bethany’s proposal.

 Perhaps you’ve never heard of writers’ groups.
 I hadn’t either until a writers’ conference where a wonderful man and mentor named Bruce Brady invited me to join an online group with Word Weavers.
 Since there were no openings in current groups, he challenged me to start leading my own “page” online.

-So I agreed, and now, I’m president of the Word Weavers Page 5 group—the most amazing team of writing friends I could have dreamed possible.
+So I agreed, and now, I’m president of the Word Weavers Page 5 group—an amazing team of writing friends.
 We meet online, but there are also groups that meet in physical locations.
 To learn more, visit Word Weavers.
 (This is by no means the only writing group community available.
 I encourage you to do your research to find one that works best for you.)